mathias-mrsn/snowcrash/level09/README.md

 f4kmm6p|=�p�n��DB�Du{��
 ```

-I can only read token but I can execute level09.
-The disassemble code of level09 is long so I won't use gdb for this level09 and I will try to understand what this level09 does.
+I can only read `token`, but I can execute `level09`.
+The disassembled code of `level09` is long, so I won't use gdb for this level and instead, I will try to understand what `level09` does.

 ```shell
 $ ./level09 "0123456789"